-4. Model simulation: Set-up
+4. Model simulation: Setup

-As has been demonstrated for other cases, model simulations can be an effective tool for understanding tornadic fronts in the U.K. (e.g., Smart and Browning 2009; Groenemeijer et al. 2011; Mulder 2015).
+As has been demonstrated for other cases, model simulations can be an effective tool for understanding tornadic fronts in the United Kingdom (e.g., Smart and Browning 2009; Groenemeijer et al. 2011; Mulder 2015).
 Therefore, we performed a convection-permitting simulation to construct a four-dimensionally consistent dataset to explore a likely meteorological evolution for this event.
-A successful simulation would be useful to interpret the conditions favorable for the tornadoes within the narrow swath and help interpret the 104 reports of tornadoes.
+A successful simulation would be useful for examining the conditions favorable for the tornadoes within the narrow swath and help interpret the 104 reports of tornadoes.

-The simulation was performed using the Advanced Research Weather and Forecasting Model version 3.4.1 (WRF-ARW; Skamarock et al. 2008).
-The simulation was initialized at 0600 UTC 23 November 1981 from the ECMWF reanalysis at 0.25° × 0.25° grid spacing interpolated onto a Lambert conformal grid.
-Lateral boundary conditions were provided by the ECMWF reanalyses every 6 h.
-Otherwise, the simulation was set up exactly the same as that in Mulder (2015) for the more modest U.K. tornado outbreak of 29 November 2011, which featured seven reported tornadoes across Wales and northern England.
+The simulation was performed using the Advanced Research version of the Weather and Forecasting Model, version 3.4.1 (ARW; Skamarock et al. 2008).
+The simulation was initialized at 0600 UTC 23 November 1981 from the ECMWF reanalysis at $0.25^{\circ} \times 0.25^{\circ}$ grid spacing interpolated onto a Lambert conformal grid.
+Lateral boundary conditions were provided by the ECMWF reanalyses every 6h.
+Otherwise, the simulation was set up exactly the same as that in Mulder (2015)for the more modest U.K. tornado outbreak of 29 November 2011, which featured seven reported tornadoes across Wales and northern England.
 The simulation featured 90 vertical levels and four domains, ranging from the outermost domain with 25-km horizontal grid spacing, to three two-way nested domains of 5-km, 1-km, and 200-m horizontal grid spacing (the innermost two domains are shown in Fig. 9).
 Even at 200-m grid spacing, the model would have been inadequate to resolve any possible tornadoes.
 Instead, the innermost domain is analyzed for the existence of misocyclones, small-scale circulations along linear convective systems that may precede tornadoes.
 Only output from the 1-km and 200-m domains is shown in the present article.
 Model output was saved for further diagnosis every 30 min for the 1-km domain and every 10 s for the 200-m domain.